Myp3a/GenshinConfigurator/README.md

 All contributions are welcome!

 You may contribute in several ways like creating new features, fixing bugs or improving documentation and examples.

+If you want to update the Configurator for a new Genshin version, please, read the [updating guide](./CONTRIBUTING.md).

 Currently, there is no code style in this project.
 Anything is fine while it's easily readable.